 Imitating Difference: Renaissance Entertainment Culture and the Ethics of Popular Form

-My second planned book project, tentatively titled Performing Popular Medicine, expands my interest in popular theatrical technologies into the history of science to consider the slippage between magic and medicine as embodied theater.
+My second planned book project expands my interest in popular theatrical technologies into the history of science to consider the slippage between magic and medicine as embodied theater.
 Magic and medicine overlap in several different kinds of performances that chart how changing bodies are represented on stage.
 In late medieval drama, the stock figure of the quack doctor revives dead characters on the stage, destabilizing the theatrical conventions that distinguish live and dead bodies.
-In streets and public squares, mountebanks travel with clowns who perform illness to demonstrate the curative powers of the drugs for sale, but the drugs’ effectiveness is often an illusion and techniques for feigning illness—like consuming massive quantities of butter to line the stomach—could sometimes produce real illness.
-London hospitals also functioned as both medical and theatrical spaces as visitors paid to observe the antics of their mentally ill residents, whose presumed madness was often linked in the cultural imagination to supernatural forces.
-The gendered force of supernatural knowledge is embodied by the witches that populate Renaissance drama and the literature surrounding the persecution of women as witches.
+In streets and plays like Jonson’s Volpone, mountebanks travel with clowns who perform illness to demonstrate the curative powers of the drugs for sale, but the drugs’ effectiveness is often an illusion and techniques for feigning illness—like consuming massive quantities of butter to line the stomach—could sometimes produce real illness.
+London hospitals, like those depicted in The Changeling and The Honest Whore, also functioned as both medical and theatrical spaces as visitors paid to observe the antics of their mentally ill residents, whose presumed madness was often linked in the cultural imagination to supernatural forces.
+The gendered force of supernatural knowledge is embodied by the witches that populate Renaissance drama like John Ford’s The Witch of Edmonton and the literature surrounding the persecution of women as witches.
 Literary witches offering magic as medicine represent fantastical versions of the real scientific knowledge developed by women in domestic spaces as cooks, brewers, and ad hoc nurses.
 Together, these performances illustrate the overlap between magic and medicine as cultural discourses in the ways that they are deployed onstage in similar ways to similar effects.